-Fourteen Hills will accept submissions from February 15th, 2020 thru June 15th 2020 for publication in Fourteen Hills Issue 27, due to be published in spring 2021.
+Fourteen Hills will accept submissions from February 15th, 2021 through June 15th 2021 for publication in Fourteen Hills Issue 28, due to be published in Spring 2022.

 We accept the following unpublished unsolicited submissions